-While we anticipate that our selling, general, and administrative ("SG&A") expenses will be impacted by additional public company related reporting and compliance costs, we expect expenses to stabilize in the future as a result of strategic initiatives to drive operational efficiency.
+While our selling, general and administrative ("SG&A") expenses have increased over the last several years due to additional public company related reporting and compliance costs, we expect expenses to stabilize in the future as a result of strategic initiatives to drive operational efficiencies.

 In addition, non-cash stock-based compensation expense associated with special one-time bonus grants in connection with the IPO of options and restricted stock under our Sterling Check Corp.
-2021 Omnibus Incentive Plan (discussed in Note 14, "Stock-based Compensation" to our audited consolidated financial statements included in Part II, Item 8.
+2021 Omnibus Incentive Plan (discussed in Note 15, "Stock-based Compensation" to our audited consolidated financial statements included in Part II, Item 8.
 "Financial Statements and Supplementary Data" of this Annual Report on Form 10-K) began in the third quarter of 2021 and will continue over the following four years.
 Over the long term, we expect our SG&A expenses to decrease as a percentage of our revenue as we leverage our past investments.